 Welcome to Bike Friendly Kalamazoo!

-Bike Friendly Kalamazoo is a network of volunteers drawn from throughout greater Kalamazoo, together with a number of communities that fall within our metropolitan planning area.
+Bike Friendly Kalamazoo is a network of volunteers drawn from throughout greater Kalamazoo, together with a number of communities in our metropolitan planning area.
 By and large our volunteers are delegates representing stakeholders from local transportation planning and engineering agencies, elected officials, law enforcement, businesses, charitable and philanthropic organizations, education, parks and recreation, healthcare, and employers, in addition to the area’s leading bike clubs, shops, teams and less formal riding groups.

-This site is our contribution to the greater community.
+This site is our contribution to the entire community.
 It is intended to serve as a handy central resource for useful bike-related information.
 The content on this site will evolve and change over time; as such it is subject to change without notice.
 Inclusion of items on the site does not imply endorsement; neither have fees been paid to secure a listing.
 Views expressed in the items linked to do not necessarily reflect those of Bike Friendly Kalamazoo, its volunteers or participants.
-Those using this site or the items linked to should independently verify content purported to be factual.
+Those using this site or the items it links to should independently verify content purported to be factual.

 Important Safety Notice: In general, in the State of Michigan, bicyclists have the same rights and responsibilities as drivers of motor vehicles.
 Riding a bicycle is not risk-free, and riding hazards and conditions change unpredictably.
 The information on this site is only for general reference; bicyclists must use their own good judgment as to the suitability of any trail, path or road and follow applicable laws, trail rules and related regulations.
 Wearing a properly fitting bicycle helmet is recommended, and is a requirement on many if not all organized rides in our area.
-“Personal safety remains the responsiblity of the user” – (Southwest Michigan Planning Commission).
+“Personal safety remains the responsibility of the user” – (Southwest Michigan Planning Commission).